Research from the University of Berlin shows the benefits of mindfulness meditation for schizophrenia disorders.

 - Better able to return to the present moment by focusing on the breath.

 - Improved relaxation

 - Increased awareness of sensory stimulation

 - Many enjoyed meditating on Tibetan Singing Bowls.

 - None of the participants noticed increased negative symptoms.

 Participants stated that they were interested in learning to apply mindfulness meditation to everyday life.

-The study highlights numerous benefits of mindfulness meditation for schizophrenia disorders with no increase in negative symptoms.
-And the fact that mindfulness can be practiced for free (unlike CBT and other procedures, which usually require professional support) means that mindfulness is an incredibly useful tool.
+The study highlights numerous benefits of mindfulness meditation for schizophrenia disorders.
+And importantly, no increase in negative symptoms.
+And the fact that mindfulness can be practised for free (unlike CBT and other procedures, which usually require professional support) means that mindfulness is an incredibly useful tool.